fChristenson/My-life-as-a-programmer/README.md

 > I enjoy programming but I am not creative and have a crippling fear of failure and asking for help.
 Should I try a different career?

 > I'm a computer science major.
 Am I supposed to spend all my spare time coding?

-> I was working on a task for last 10 days, now that I have simplified my task and talked my senior about this.
-I and my senior both believe that if the senior do the task he can finish it in 3-4 hours as he has experience of such thing while how much time I could take I am not sure.
-Shall I talk my boss about this and tell him that please let him do  this task for 4-5 hours or a day? as I have already spent more time on  this. my senior is confident that he can do it in 3-4 hours.

 > I am 26 and started learning programming.
 I feel like am so late and there's no way that I can achieve anythin at this point.
 Should I give up?